ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/topic/index.md

 type: page
 ---

-# Introduction

-Topics capture the notion of a publish & subscribe system.
+Topics capture the notion of publish & subscribe systems.
 Messages are published to a topic, and subscribers to that topic receive those messages, in the order they were published.
 Consequently, a topic is a uni-directional flow of messages from publishers to subscribers.